Mountmellick: Mountmellick lace

-Four possible sources of influence on the origins on Mountmellick embroidery have been suggested.
-The most likely influence was crewel embroidery, because of the similarity of the stitches.
-(Crewel is fine worsted yarn used for embroidery and tapestry.)
-She may have found inspiration for her many varied designs from the abundance of flora nestled in the hedgerows and riverbanks of the Owenass River.
-A less likely source was that the craft originated in France and was taken to Ireland by the Huguenots.
-Some Huguenots did in fact settle in the nearby town of Portarlington.
-The third theory is that Joanna Carter may have been connected with or influenced by a Sister Carter from Fulneck, England, who started teaching embroidery at a Moravian settlement in Co.
-Antrim in 1793.
-It is unlikely that the two were related.
-Finally the presence of the cotton industry in the town must have been an influence on its development.

 In about 1880, a Mrs Milner started an industrial association in Mountmellick to provide a livelihood 'for distressed Irish gentlewomen'.
 By 1890, it is known to have had 50 women employed in producing the embroidery.
 This seems to have led to an upsurge in interest in it.
 It was taken up by women throughout the country; as a consequence, it ceased to be just a local craft.
-A Mrs Florance Patterson, an architect from Craigivad, Co.
-Down, was an expert in needlework, including Mountmellick embroidery.
-At this time it seems that Mountmellick embroidery was gaining international recognition.
+A Mrs Florance Patterson, an architect from Craigivad, County Down, was an expert in needlework, including Mountmellick embroidery.
+At this time, it seems that Mountmellick embroidery was gaining international recognition.
 For example, in 1885, Alexandra, Princess of Wales, visited Ireland and the industrial association presented her with a dressing-table cover in Mountmellick embroidery.
 Between 1890 and 1898, Weldon, a London publisher, produced four volumes called 'Weldon's Practical Mountmellick embroidery'.
-Altogether, Weldon published eight volumes on the subject and helped to make the embroidery extremely popular.
+Altogether, Weldon published eight volumes on the subject and helped to make the embroidery more popular.
 Barour's Prize Needle-Work series, published in the 1890s Boston, USA, included a section on Mountmellick embroidery.
 One consequence of its increased popularity was that the emphasis changed from its being a source of income for the poor to being a middle-class social pastime.

 The production of Mountmellick embroidery and other forms of needlework began to decline during the 19th century.
 By 1907, the number of people employed in the production of the embroidery had fallen from 50 to eight.
 Despite this, it maintained an international reputation for quality, style and durability.
 In 1963, US President John F. Kennedy was presented with a white Mountmellick embroidery quilt by the National Council for the Blind of Ireland.

-The tradition of Mountmellick embroidery lives on today due to the work of Sr Teresa Margaret, who taught herself the traditional techniques, and until recently held weekly classes in the Mountmellick Development Association building.